Winter storm whipping northeast US with snow, thunderstorms

 The howling winds spread a fire that destroyed a motel and two other structures in coastal Salisbury, Massachusetts, early Monday.

-The storm forced the closure of many COVID-19 vaccination and testing sites in the northeast Monday.

-The massive winter system brought similar conditions Sunday to the Southeast, where thousands were still without power Monday.
+The storm brought similar conditions Sunday to the Southeast,where thousands were still without power Monday.

-Multiple states reported inches of snow, and two people died Sunday in North Carolina when their car drove off the road.
+Multiple states reported heavy snowfall, and two people died Sunday in North Carolina when their car drove off the road.
 The roof of a dormitory partially collapsed in the state at Brevard College, with officials saying it broke under the weight of snow.
 There were no injuries.

 Severe thunderstorms in Florida spun up a tornado with 118 mph (190 kph) winds, destroying 30 mobile homes and majorly damaging 51 more.
 Three minor injuries were reported.